jedec0x0/sambucks/README.md

 ### Not a cryptocurrency -- a revolution

+`"Cash rules everything around me.
+C.R.E.A.M.
+Get the money.
+Dolla dolla bill ya'll" - Method Man`

+Imagine a world where transactions cleared instantly, anonymously, and irreversibly.
+Sambucks are inspired.
+It's more than a protocol or a few lines of code.
+It's a way of thinking -- of living.
+It's just the beginning.
+Buckle up.

+But first, Chris needs to help me compile it.

+Here's what we got to do:

 **1. Build the binaries with blank genesis tx hex** (src/CryptoNoteConfig.h)

 You should leave `const char GENESIS_COINBASE_TX_HEX[]` blank and compile the binaries without it.